BakaBotTeam/YounBot/README.md

 ﻿# YounBot

-YounBot is a bot developed based on Lagrange.Core, designed to manage group chats and provide practical functions.
+YounBot is a bot developed based on Lagrange.Core, designed to provide funny functions.

 ## Conbrtibuting